agrobbin/spritely/README.md

 $application-sprite: spritely-map('applications/*.png', $version: 1);
 ```

+### Available Options

+There are a few different sprite map configuration options available to you.
+Some options are available as both global and per-image options while others are just per-image.
+Per-image options overwrite global options.

+Global options are set just like per-image ones are, except they don't have an image name prefix.

-### Repetition
+#### Repetition (per-image only)

-Assuming file `background.png` in `app/assets/images/application`, you can repeat the image horizontally by passing the following keyword arguments.
+You can repeat the image horizontally by passing the following keyword arguments:

 ```scss
 $application-sprite: spritely-map('application/*.png', $background-repeat: true);
 ```

-### Positioning
+#### Positioning (global and per-image)

 When you want to use a sprited image on the right-hand side of an element, it's useful to position that image to the absolute right of the sprite map.
 To do that for an image name `arrow.png`: